 I have heard about this soup many times, always thinking it was a joke.

-It would appear that it is not, and in my experience of Asian travelling it seems interesting that the Chinese are once again the sole consumers of a bizarre dish.
+It would appear that it is not, and in my experience of Asian traveling it seems interesting that the Chinese are once again the sole consumers of a bizarre dish.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!